[ASP.NET core 3] Downloading a CSV file using Entity Framework Core

 Now you can download the CSV file.

-The above is the general process flow.
+This is the general process flow.

 remarks

-using CsvHelper.Configuration.Attributes; namespace CsvDownload.Models { ///<summary> /// Model class for the Users table ///</summary> public class User { [Ignore] public int Id { get; set; } // ID primary key public string Name { get; set; } // Name public int Age { get; set; } // Age public float Height { get ; set; } // Height public float Weight { get; set; } // Weight } }
+using CsvHelper.Configuration.Attributes; namespace CsvDownload.Models { ///<summary> /// Model class for the Users table ///</summary> public class User { [Ignore] public int Id { get; set; } // ID primary key public string Name { get; set; } // Name public int Age { get; set; } // Age public float Height { get; set; } // Height public float Weight { get; set; } // Weight } }

-■ I want to change the header name
+■ Want to change the header name

 using CsvHelper.Configuration.Attributes; namespace CsvDownload.Models { ///<summary> /// Model class for the Users table ///</summary> public class User { [Ignore] public int Id { get; set; } // ID primary key [Name("Name")] public string Name { get; set; } // Name [Name("Age")] public int Age { get; set; } // Age [Name("Height")] public float Height { get; set; } // Height [Name("Weight")] public float Weight { get; set; } // Weight } }